Why You’d Still Have to Be Crazy to Buy an iPad Mini

 - No 16:9 screen, Reduced-quality movies – Tablets are great way to watch movies, but all movies are formatted to fit on a 16:9 display.
 Because the iPad Mini has a 4:3 aspect ratio, all 16:9 movies need to be letter-boxed with only 1024×576 resolution, which is getting pretty close to standard definition video rather than true high-definition 1280×720 video found on tablets like the Kindle Fire HD and Nexus 7.
 As Gizmodo points out, “when you watch a movie in landscape there’s almost more letterboxing than actual video.
 Seriously.
 It.
 Looks.
 Ridiculous.”

 - It has ineffective parental controls – Apple finally added Parental Controls to iOS 6, but they are buried is Settings and disabled by default.
-Even if mom is smart enough to find and enable them, her kids will still be able to read the copy of “50 Shades of Grey” she bought six months ago — because Apple’s Parental Controls do not hide explicit books that are already in a library.
+Even if mom is smart enough to find and enable them, her kids will still be able to read the copy of “50 Shades of Grey” she bought earlier, because Apple’s Parental Controls do not hide explicit books that are already in a library.
 The iPad mini is a single-user device and this prevents a good solution to this problem.
 By contrast, Nook tablets allow multiple users to share a single tablet using separate accounts.
 Each users content is hidden from other family members automatically, and profiles can be password protected.
-Parents with a Kindle Fire HD can also give access to appropriate content for each child.
-Once the Nexus 7 is upgraded to Android 4.2, it will also support user-profiles.
+Parents with a Kindle Fire HDX can also give access to appropriate content for each child.
+The Nexus 7 also supports user-profiles.

 - No touch-to-share – Newer Android tablets like the Nexus 7 can easily share media by touching another device with NFC support.
 This allows you to share photos, videos, contacts, Web pages — as well as information between apps.
 You can see it in action here.

-- Android now beats iOS in many areas – This may come as a surprise to some of you, but Android has many advantages over iOS 6.
+- Android now beats iOS in many areas – This may come as a surprise to some of you, but Android 4.3 and 4.4 has many advantages over iOS 7.
 You can see them here.

 - Readability issues with magazines – The screen on the iPad mini is just too small to read magazines or comics because of the tiny, non-adjustable typefaces used.
 Text looks pinched, because it’s optimized for the iPad’s larger display.
 The Kindle Fire HD gets around this issue with its text view mode.